ulmeanur/food-order-app/README.md

 * Input Validation Rules: The application supports various validation rules for form inputs, including requirements like being required, having a minimum length, maximum length, and specific format (such as email).

 * Custom Input Validation Hook: A custom hook named useInput is developed to manage input state and validation.
-It accepts validation rules as arguments and provides handlers for input changes, blur events, form submission, and resetting input values.
+It accepts validation rules as arguments and provides handlers for input changes, blur events, form submissions, and resetting input values.

 * Form Input Management: The Checkout component utilizes the useInput hook to manage input validation and state for a checkout form.
 Each input field (name, email, address, postal code, and city) has its own validation rules and state.